 Slough School provides classroom lessons tailored to fit the learning objectives of a specific group or classroom.
-We can combine combine programs to create a specific unit of interest.
+We can combine programs to create a specific unit of interest.

 Habitats of Oregon